 Earlier on I mentioned how certain pellet brands excel over others.
-Casual online research on pellets will reveal that certain pellets like those manufactured by Traeger pellets are one of the popular choices among many BBQ enthusiasts based on the following factors:
+Casual online research on pellets will reveal that certain pellets like those manufactured by Traeger are some of the popular choices among many BBQ enthusiasts based on the following factors:

 - They are made of all-natural pellets.

-- They prevent flare-ups allowing to cook your food to perfection.
+- They prevent flare-ups allowing you to cook your food to perfection.

 - The final flavor of your food is out of this world.

 But do they last?
-Based on our experience, we’ve found that Traeger pellets are not the one that last longest.
+Based on our experience, we’ve found that Traeger pellets are not the ones that last the longest.
 This is mostly because Traeger pellets contain flavored oils and are generally loose, fluffy & shorter.
-Basically all the factors that make pellets burn fast.
-If you know this anyway you are ready to handle the BBQ for duration you need and can well enjoy the great benefits in using them.
+Basically, all the factors that make pellets burn fast.
+If you know this any way you are ready to handle the BBQ for the duration you need and can well enjoy the great benefits of using them.